lujiefsi/CrashTuner/othersysten.md

 >/home/test/program/jdk1.8.0_65/bin/java -cp ./target/CrashTuner.jar com.ict.main.Driver -confdir ./conf -target 1 -testall true

+will take long time and just wait.

-see the result in ./output
+when the test finsh, see the result in ./output

 ##  Changing the classloader and classppath